devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

 The authorization token is returned in the body of the response.
-Even though our simple service code always returns the same authorization token we want to make our test more general than that and so we use a regular expression match to validate that the authorization token matches the pattern we expect.
+Even though our simple service code always returns the same authorization token, we want to make our test more general than that, so we use a regular expression match to validate that the authorization token matches the pattern we expect.

 When we run the tests again we see that we are up to **66.66%**.
 So close that I can taste it.
 Just one more endpoint to test.

 ### Add city

-The `[POST] /cities` endpoint requires that we have previously logged in and so we need to combine this test with the action of logging in.
-We don't want to repeat the code for logging in for every endpoint that requires authorization and so we are going to decompose the problem and reuse the login functionality in order to create our last test.
+The `[POST] /cities` endpoint requires that we have previously logged in, so we need to combine this test with the action of logging in.
+We don't want to repeat the code for logging in for every endpoint that requires authorization, so we are going to decompose the problem and reuse the login functionality in order to create our last test.

 Here is what the resulting tests look like.